w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/1c9dada7fa918fd9cffdd6d4c3443107aee373f5.html">Open in a new tab</a>

-An audio element that describes some of the text on the same page.
+This `audio` element describes some of the text on the same page.
 The text on the page labels the audio as an alternative but the controls are not [visible][] on the page.

 ```html
 <html lang="en">